Thavarshan/matrix/README.md

 ## Contributing

-Contributions are welcome!
-Fork the repository and create a pull request.
+We welcome contributions!
+To get started, fork the repository and create a pull request with your changes.

 ## License

-Matrix is licensed under the MIT License.
+Matrix is open-source software licensed under the MIT License.